 Kent/Southeast of England: This area is best known for the legendary Battle of Hastings where the Normans led by William the Conqueror defeated the Anglo-Saxons, resulting in today’s modern England.
 The area was also of strategic importance during World War II with the chalky cliffs of Dover housing the war efforts that resulted in D-Day.
 You can visit Dover Castle and Chartwell House, Churchill’s home to learn more about these efforts.
 Also nearby is the famous Canterbury Cathedral.

-Stratford-upon-Avon: One of my favorite towns in all of England is Shakespeare’s Stratford.
+Stratford-upon-Avon: One of my favorite towns in all of England is Shakespeare’s Stratford – check out my review here.
 It is a lovely town worth at least two days for any Shakespeare lover!
 Older kids and teens will be fascinated with visiting his birthplace and other related sites such as his school room!
 The town itself is lovely and younger kids will enjoy feeding the swans and ducks in the River Avon.
 Don’t miss seeing a play with the Royal Shakespeare Company!
 The town is an easy day trip from the Cotswolds or Oxford.
 We stayed in Castle Ashby on our latest trip and enjoyed its central location.
 Other nearby sites to consider visiting are Bletchley Park, site of the WWII codebreakers, and the Ironbridge Gorge of Industrial Revolution fame.